 Summer Research Program Application Information

 The University of Pennsylvania School of Dental Medicine offers a competitive program for current Penn Dental students to engage in a basic laboratory or clinical research project.
 Research students are required to work full time in July and August with a faculty advisor on a mutually-agreed upon research project.
 Students are expected to write the project proposal with guidance from their research advisor, using these guidelines.
 Applications for research projects are reviewed and ranked by the School of Dental Medicine Research Committee and awarded funding based on scientific merit and the availability of funds.
-The awarded students will receive $1,000/month for two months.

 The purpose of this program is to provide interested dental students an opportunity to experience both basic and clinical dental research, from a “hands-on” perspective, by participation in an on-going faculty research investigation.
 The goal of the program is to aid the development of dental students who want to pursue academic and research-orientated careers in the oral health field by providing an interactive experience with active research faculty.